mneudert/bash-todo/README.md

 # create a new todo
 todo some text where the first 2 parameters to not match any other command

+# change an existing entry
+todo modify 4 this is the new message for todo 4
 ```